DNA (magazine): Special editions

 The Reader Made Edition published in June 2014 included over 50 international submissions made by readers.
 The content included stories covering marriage equality, ageing in the gay community, coming out stories, finding love in the digital age, homophobia and violence, personal histories and articles on the joys of pet ownership.
 The issue aimed to include a variety of content from gay people from across the globe and enable them to share their stories, bringing more awareness to their different experiences, challenges and achievements.
-Andrew Creagh, Managing Editor of the magazine stated, "The reader-made concept has been applied a couple of times in overseas magazines and I think it's really exciting.
+Andrew Creagh, the managing editor of the magazine, stated: "The reader-made concept has been applied a couple of times in overseas magazines and I think it's really exciting.
 It gives our readers a voice and helps us connect with them in a meaningful and direct way."

 Criticism

 The magazine has come under broader criticism for its lack of inclusivity in featuring predominantly white male athletes and models on its cover, and its photographic features, which mainly include images of young hyper-masculine men which default into stereotypes of gay men and the gay community as a projected ideal of masculinity.

 The magazine has also come under scrutiny for its lack of portraying racial diversity in the gay community, with its focus on including models and athletes from white European origins, several academics have cited this as problematic in representing the gay community through a largely gay white middle-class perspective that does not represent the broader gay community both within Australia or abroad.
-The magazine in recent times has sought to address some of these broader concerns and feedback by featuring the achievements of Indigenous Gay Australians and including a broader selection of feature and cover models including Wilson Lai who was the first Asian cover model to be featured on the magazine.
+The magazine in recent times has sought to address some of these broader concerns and feedback by featuring the achievements of Indigenous Gay Australians and including a broader selection of feature and cover models, including Wilson Lai, who was the first Asian cover model to be featured on the magazine.